 Cigarette smoking is the greatest single cause of illness and premature death in the UK.
 Worldwide, tobacco kills 7 million people every year.
 Almost a million deaths are due to non-smokers being exposed to second-hand smoke.

 This leaflet explains why smoking tobacco is so harmful.
 It also lists the benefits of stopping, and how to get help to stop.

 Smoking facts and figures

 Up to half of all smokers die from smoking-related diseases.
 About 100,000 people in the UK die each year due to smoking.
-Smoking-related deaths are mainly due to cancers, chronic obstructive pulmonary disease (COPD), heart disease and stroke.
+Smoking-related deaths are mainly due to cancers, chronic obstructive pulmonary disease (COPD), heart disease (such as heart attacks) and stroke.

 If you are a long-term smoker, on average, your life expectancy is about 10 years less than a non-smoker.
 Put another way, in the UK about 8 in 10 non-smokers live past the age of 70 but only about half of long-term smokers live past 70.
 The younger you are when you start smoking, the more likely you are to smoke for longer and to die early from smoking.

 Many smoking-related deaths are not quick deaths.
-For example, if you develop COPD you can expect several years of illness and distressing symptoms before you die.
+For example, if you develop COPD you can expect several years of illness and distressing symptoms (such as breathlessness) before you die.